de

 Pavlos Antoniadis, piano

-The French-Greek pianist Pavlos Antoniadis has been working for many years on developing an interface that converts the slightest movement of a pianist into sound through motion tracking.
-His performance will focus on the result of this project, a large-scale work with video and artificial intelligence titled 你們是蟲子 (You Are Bugs) – Hommage à Liu Cixin, for piano, R-IoT sensors, and AI agents.
-The idea of interaction between music and mathematical models is also reflected in three other works on the program: Tiento del Tercer Tono by the Spanish late Renaissance composer Antonio de Cabezón (1510-1566), Horatio Radulescu's Fourth Sonata — a poetic interpretation of the physical qualities of sound — and the Berlin premiere of ALGOL by post-war avant-garde classic Nicolaus A. Huber, inspired by the correspondence between C. G. Jung, the founder of psychoanalysis, and quantum physicist Wolfgang Pauli.
+Greek pianist and creative technologist Pavlos Antoniadis has been working for many years on developing an interface that converts the slightest movement of a pianist into sound through motion tracking.
+His performance will focus on the result of this project, a large-scale work with video and artificial intelligence titled 你們是蟲子 (You Are Bugs) — Hommage à Liu Cixin, for piano, R-IoT sensors, and AI agents.
+The idea of interaction between music and mathematical models is also reflected in three other works on the program: Tiento del Tercer Tono by the Spanish late Renaissance composer Antonio de Cabezón (1510–1566), Horatio Radulescu's Fourth Sonata — a poetic interpretation of the physical qualities of sound — and the Berlin premiere of ALGOL by post-war avant-garde classic Nicolaus A. Huber, inspired by the correspondence between C. G. Jung, the founder of psychoanalysis, and quantum physicist Wolfgang Pauli.
 The program will also feature the virtuoso piece No by exiled Russian composer Dmitry Burtsev, and it will conclude with Sofferte Onde Serene for piano and electronics (1977) by Luigi Nono, one of the greatest visionaries of the future in music history, whose 100th birthday is being celebrated around the world this year.
 The piece, a fusion between the living pianist and the electronic sound cloud, was written for and dedicated to pianist Maurizio Pollini, who passed away this year.

 Nicolaus A. Huber

-ALGOL (2019) Postlude to “AION” (1968/72) for piano [with air drawing and jew's harp] BP
+ALGOL (2019) Postlude to “AION” (1968/72) for piano [with air drawing and jew's harp] 14' BP

 Pavlos Antoniadis